iaiting/vduclient/README.md

 ![VDU Tests](https://i.imgur.com/poxPXVv.png)

 ## Requirements

-Python3
+Python 3

 ## Setting up for testing

-Make sure to `pip install` required libraries
+Make sure to `pip install` required libraries if necessary

 1.)
 Edit test settings at the top of the file to your liking

 2.)
 Run `test.py` - Checkmarks mean passed, Crosses mean did not pass

 ## Adding custom tests

 In order to add custom tests, get familiar with the Action list, create your test and then simply add it to the list of the tests

 #### Action list

 - `-server [ip]`              Set server ip to 'ip'
 - `-user [login]`             Log in as 'login'
 - `-accessfile [token]`       Accesses a file